mlops-ai/mlops/README.md

 - Main application (client + server) written in [React](https://reactjs.org/) and [FastAPI](https://fastapi.tiangolo.com/),
 which you can run using [Docker](https://www.docker.com/).
 - [Python package](https://pypi.org/project/mlops-ai/) for communication with the application.

+Additionally, we use [mongoDB](https://www.mongodb.com/) database for storing tracking module data.

 ## Documentation